pypi/warehouse/docs/user/trusted-publishers/creating-a-project-through-oidc.md

 publishers are converted into "normal" publishers on first use, meaning that no further configuration is required.

-The process for configuring a "pending" publisher are similar to those for a normal publisher, except that the page is under your account sidebar instead of any project's sidebar (since the project doesn't exist yet):
+The steps for configuring a "pending" publisher are similar to those for a normal publisher, except that the page is under your account sidebar instead of any project's sidebar (since the project doesn't exist yet):